SimonAlling/userscript-proxy/README.md

   * `@noframes`
   * `@downloadURL`

-The [`GM` API](gm-api) and similar runtime facilities are not supported, because userscripts can only be injected as regular scripts.
+The [`GM` API][gm-api] and similar runtime facilities are not supported, because userscripts can only be injected as regular scripts.

 ## Options